 humiliating.
 My friends would hate me.
 They might even

-The first line of Craig Wilson's 1995 USA Today feature
+line of Craig Wilson's 1995 USA Today feature story,

 Interview with the author of Prayers for Bobby. - A film about Bobby's life and death?
 Problems are expected from the ones who want the murderous anti-gay tradition to continue.
 NBC, Susan Sarandon sign on to make film about gay youth's suicide. - Sarandon's prayers for Bobby. - "The silence leads Mary Griffith to say that the situation is still ripe to produce another Bobby Griffith.
 "I don't think it is any better," she says, an opinion mostly shared by author Leroy Aarons, whose book on Mary Griffith's story, Prayers for Bobby, will be out in June."
 (From: Out in School - Author Leroy Aarons' 'Prayers for Bobby' heads for network television. - J.A.
 Kawarsky: "His composition "Prayers for Bobby" premiered in 1996 with Marlo Thomas narrating and has been performed numerous times within the past two years throughout North America." - Gay Suicides (2010).

 Tyler Clementi (2010): - Rutgers Suicide (2010): When Rutgers freshman Tyler Clementi jumped to his death last week from the George Washington Bridge, he may have been reacting to a constellation of factors related to sexuality, public bullying and humiliation that put adolescents and young adults at a particularly high risk for suicide, mental health experts said. - Ellen DeGeneres 'Devastated' over Rutgers Student Suicide (2010): Noting the three other deaths that have been reported with gay teens this month, DeGeneres says, "Something must be done." - An Important Message - From Ellen DeGeneres (Gay Suicide, Video).